 Take the linen off of the bed if the patient is not there.
 Some medical facility cleaning settings only allow the nursing staff to change the linens.
-In line with this, you need to make sure if changing the linens is part of your work scope.
+In line with this, you need to make sure that changing the linens is part of your work scope.

 Remove pillowcases slowly while taking the linen from the bed.
 Pull the linen upon itself, forming a self-contained package.
 Be careful not to shake or agitate the linen as you pick it up from the floor.
-Stirring the linens will make germs to become airborne and pose an infection control risk.
+Stirring the linens will make germs become airborne and pose an infection control risk.

 Damp Wipe all Surfaces